dmytro-ulianov/tsr/README.md

 const mulOptions = of({ times: 10 })

 /**
- * You can define useful function that uses ap and map to apply a function to resources
+ * You can define lift2 function that uses ap and map to apply a function to resources
  * To see why this functions is not included in the lib check the next example */ const lift2 = <A, B, C, E>(